mrfoofu/micro-frontend-basic/README.md

 `yarn dev` on the parent folder to run them both or alternatively, `yarn start` in either of the project folders.

+Of course, you'll need to `yarn install` everything.